calvin-ku/Prompt-Injection-Simulator/README.md

 ## Why this project matters

 Large language model applications create a security problem that is different from traditional request/response software: the same natural-language interface used for legitimate instructions can also be used to manipulate application behavior.
-Prompt injection, jailbreak attempts, indirect instructions, data-exfiltration prompts, malicious structured payloads, tool-abuse instructions, and resource-exhaustion patterns can all be expressed through text that may look superficially valid.
+Prompt injection, data obfuscation, jailbreak attempts, indirect instructions, data-exfiltration prompts, malicious structured payloads, tool-abuse instructions, and resource-exhaustion patterns can all be expressed through text that may look superficially valid.

-Manual prompt testing is useful during development, but it does not scale or provide the repeatability needed for meaningful benchmarking.
+Manual prompt testing is useful during development, but it is slow and does not add scale or provide the repeatability needed for meaningful benchmarking.
 This platform is designed to answer practical questions:

 - How does the defense behave across many variations of the same attack?
 - Does it merely detect an attack, or actually prevent it?